keptenkurk/Mobotix-tools/README.md

 "Save current configuration to local computer" option.
 * mxpgm  -  Changes mobotix camera configurations on the fly according to the configuration script supplied.

+DISCLAIMER: This software is built out of personal interest and not related to Mobotix AG in any way.
+You are free to use these tools for personal use.
+I will not be liable for any damage, loss of data or other forms of unexpected behaviour.

 # MxBackup
 ```
 usage: python mxbackup.py [options]